TrustInSoft/demos/subtle-ub/README.md

   potentially catastrophic effect may not materialize immediately (crash after some time, crash under particular circumstances, no crash but unpredictable code behavior etc...)

 Because of the above, they are quite complex to spot and investigate.
-Even when all your test pass, even if there is no immediate effect of an undefined behavior (like a crash for instance), undefined behaviors are time bombs that only need time to cause damage (safety or security problems)
+Even when all your test pass, even if there is no immediate effect of an undefined behavior (like a crash for instance), undefined behaviors are time bombs that only need time to cause damage (safety or security problems).

 The TrustInSoft analyzer solves all the above challenges by:
 - Exhaustively and deterministically detecting all Undefined Behaviors in the code